eeue56/gobaith/README.md

 AI can be used to discuss medical issues, however the person you should really be talking to are licensed professionals.
 As a result, I have not build AI into this project.
 It would be trivial to do so if you wanted to, but again, if you are having serious symptoms you should talk to a medical professional.

-Additionally, all code in this repo was written by me, a human.
+Additionally, most code in this repo was written by me, a human.
+In some cases, I've used Github's Copilot Agent mode to fix small styling issues - which are all available to see in the pull request tab.
+No AI was used for development otherwise.

 ### Data ownership